 - You must have a medical insurance coverage of at least €10,000

 Those conditions don’t apply if you are flying in from or to Russia as these flights are considered internal flights with no border control.

-If staying in Belarus for more than 5 business days, you must register with the Citizenship and Migration Department of the Ministry of Interior (formerly OVIR) office in the district in which you are staying.
+If staying in Belarus for more than 10 business days, you must register with the Citizenship and Migration Department of the Ministry of Interior (formerly OVIR) office in the district in which you are staying or on the online registration webpage.
 Registration must be done no later than 3 working days after arriving in Belarus.

 Registration will normally be arranged by your hotel.
 If you are not staying in a hotel, registration must be organized by your host.

 Failure to register can result in fines and difficulties when departing.

 Online registration of foreign citizens - Citizenship and Migration Department of the Ministry of Interior of Belarus

 You must present proof of valid medical insurance translated into Belarussian or Russian to enter Belarus.
 In addition, you will be required to purchase mandatory state insurance at the port of entry.

 When entering Belarus by private vehicle, you must fill out a customs card and show proof of ownership documents or a power of attorney letter at the border crossing.
 These documents must be translated into Belarusian and certified at a Belarusian embassy.
 Third-party car insurance is mandatory and can only be purchased upon entry into Belarus.